The Lioness running a ‘safe place’ for Kenyan girls

 "I was like, we don't have to wait for someone else to go through a tragedy to take the next step."

-Tirop isn't the only female athlete to be a victim of violence.
+Tirop is not the only female athlete to be a victim of violence.
 Six months later, another runner, Damaris Muthee Mutua, was also killed, with both cases reigniting the debate about gender-based violence in athletics.

 "It was one of the biggest reasons for me to start, because before it was just a dream," confirms Mary.